Why you can trust The Zebra

 What are the cheapest states for home insurance?

 What are the most expensive states for home insurance?

 Oklahoma, Kansas, Nebraska, Texas and Colorado.

 In many states, owning a home in the city could often be more expensive than living elsewhere in the state.
-Our data show homeowners in Miami, Boise and Detroit may pay more than double their respective states' average rates.
+Our data show homeowners in Miami, Detroit and New Orleans have the largest disparities in what they pay versus their respective states' average rates.

 |City||Average Premium||% Difference from State Average|